What Is Medical Detox for Drugs & Alcohol?

 Upon admission to our Orange County detox facility, patients undergo a thorough biopsychosocial evaluation, where clinicians assess their mental, physical, and social health.
 This helps us develop an effective, customized treatment plan that best serves the patient’s individual needs.

-Patients at our Southern California detox facility receive individual therapy a minimum of once per week and meet daily with attending physicians.
+Patient sitting on hospital bed talking to a nurse or doctorAs needed, patients at our Southern California detox facility receive individual therapy and meet with attending physicians.

 This includes certain prescriptions (e.g., Ativan or Valium for alcohol withdrawal, or Suboxone for opioid withdrawal).
 These medicines can help reduce cravings, relieve symptoms, and prevent major complications.